 Why Do I Need A Medical Record Of My Injuries?

-Even if you have followed the accidents at work reporting procedure as outlined above, what happens when it comes to making a compensation claim, perhaps months later, when your injuries have already healed?
+Even if you have followed the advice outlined above, what happens when it comes to making a compensation claim, perhaps months later, when your injuries have already healed?
 How can your solicitor value your claim, and how can you prove the pain and suffering you went through?

 This is why making sure that there is a documented, official record of your injuries, how bad they were, and how they were caused is kept.
 When you visit the hospital, the doctor will record your injuries and the treatment you received.
 This record will help to prove how bad your injuries were, and how they affected your day to day life.

 When Should I Report My Accident To The HSE?

 Under official accident at work procedures, in certain cases, simply reporting the accident to your employer is not enough.
 The Health & Safety Executive must be informed of serious accidents and injuries such as: